Salsativity/Salsativity.github.io/README.md

 ### As a non-member of the organisation i would like to become a member:

-1. receive a memerbship card with a QR Code from the organisation ···this will contain an empty field for first/lastname and payment
+1. receive a memerbship card with a QR Code from the organisation ï¿½ï¿½ï¿½this will contain an empty field for first/lastname and payment
 2. the non-member scans the QR Code
 3. Browser opens to http://register.salsativity.org?memberId=[1-9]* and is redirected to https://salsativity.github.io/?memberId=2123
 4. Javascript Code checks if cookie "roles" is not set to "guard"